Chemical118/JCIrticleProject/README.md

-# ASCIrticle Project by Julia
+# ASCIrticle Project with Julia
 #### Using Random Forest in enzyme for various variables at Julia

 Imported Project at [ASCIrticleProject](https://github.com/Chemical118/ASCIrticleProject) Python to Julia